caitlincoffey/Movement-Synthesizer/musictheory.md

-# The Music Theory Behind the Product
+# The Music Theory Behind the Project

 This project required extensive research into music theory topics covered in courses such as WIRED. **Music theory** is the study of the standards and practices behind both modern and historical music.
 In the United States and Europe, music is largely based off of a 12-tone scale, where each tone corresponds to a note and either an accidental (sharp or flat) that can slightly change the frequency of the note or no accidental (e.g. a natural note).
 Since this is the type of music the project is creating and referring to, we will explain some of the concepts of 12-tone music and how it relates to the project.